AJMansfield/Intelligence-Core-Public/kttu02.md

 As your eyes adjust to the shaded interior, a guard pulls on a chain and closes the roll door behind you.
-He wears an armor plate carrier over a tan and reddish-brown cameoflage jumpsuit, with heavy studded boots on his feet and a large circular badge on his left collarbone.
+He wears an armor plate carrier over a tan and reddish-brown camouflage jumpsuit, with heavy studded boots on his feet and a large circular badge on his left collarbone.